-School closes at 3:15pm and parents are expected to be on the yard, ready to collect their child(ren) at this time.
+Parents are expected to be on the yard, ready to collect their child(ren) at this time.
 It is not the responsibility of school staff to supervise children after this time.
-Staff are not required to be on site after 3:30 therefore there may not be appropriate supervision for uncollected pupils after this time.
+Staff are not required to be on site after the end of their directed time, therefore there may not be appropriate supervision for uncollected pupils after this time.
 In this case staff will contact Children's Social Care.

 If, for whatever reason, parents are going to be late they should contact the school office to advise staff who will in turn inform the child, as appropriate.
-If this is an area of difficulty, there are local childcare services available to parents as we do not run an after school club.
+If this is an area of difficulty, there are local childcare services available to parents and there is also the option of after-school club within school (if there are available spaces).

-If parents and carers are repeatedly late to collect children, concerns will be raised with parents and carers.
-If parents persistently pick their child up late they may incur a charge.
+If parents and carers are repeatedly (more than once a term) late to collect children, concerns will be raised with parents and carers.
+If parents persistently pick their child up late they may incur a charge as the school may have to pay premises and teaching staff overtime.